waddlaw/AutoBench/AutoBench_QuickGuide.md

 That seems to work, and the first test result suggests that `fastRev` is faster (no surprises there).
 But one test case should not be enough to convince us that `fastRev` is indeed faster.
 After all, QuickCheck uses (at least) 100 to check that both functions return the same results!
 Doing a large number of manual tests seems tedious, if only there was a way to automate it...

 AutoBench does exactly this.
-It generates random test inputs of different sizes using QuickCheck, benchmarks the runtimes of test programs executed on the data using Criterion, and compares the measured runtimes to see which program is faster.
+It generates random test inputs of different sizes using QuickCheck, benchmarks the runtimes of test programs executed on the data using Criterion, and compares the measured runtimes to check which program is faster.
 It also produces runtime graphs, and approximates the time complexity of each test program using regression analysis.

 Invoking `./AutoBench "Input.hs"`, where `Input.hs` is in the working directory and defined: